 Local Control Accountability Plan (LCAP)

-All stakeholders of the school have representatives involved in the development of the LCAP.
+All educational partners of the school have representatives involved in the development of the LCAP.
 The design of the school allows teachers, students, parents, counselors, and leadership team members to meet, discuss, and plan for the needs of each individual student.
 Each student has a Pathways Personalized Education Plan (PPEP) to engage each student in their academic goals.
-In addition to the weekly and monthly PPEP meetings, stakeholders of the school have many opportunities and are encouraged to be involved and participate in the decision-making process of the school and the development of the LCAP.
-Stakeholder involvement contributes to the LCAP development in several important ways: identification and refinement of needs, goals, targets, activities, and resource allocation.
+In addition to the weekly and monthly PPEP meetings, educational partners of the school have many opportunities and are encouraged to be involved and participate in the decision-making process of the school and the development of the LCAP.
+Educational partners involvement contributes to the LCAP development in several important ways: identification and refinement of needs, goals, targets, activities, and resource allocation.

 LCAP and Comment Opportunity

 The school’s Local Control and Accountability Plan (LCAP) is based on state priorities, strategic initiatives, and input from school and community educational partners.
 The Local Control Funding Formula (LCFF) and Local Control Accountability Plan (LCAP) provides a process in which the school is able to work with educational partners to tailor school goals, actions and services, and budget to our local assessment of needs.
 Parents, students, school staff, and other educational partners have the opportunity to have their voices heard and continue to inform the development of the plan.

 The LCAP is a one-year plan, aligned to the term of the school’s budget (EC Section 47604.33).

 The 2023-2024 LCAP is available for review and comment.
 We look forward to hearing your comments and working with you as we transform lives through successful student outcomes!